ADamNation1/DriveScan/README.md

-# DriveScan
+# FS_Scan
-Scans connected Disk Drives, Monitors SMART stats and backs up on pre-fail
+Scans user provided Directories.
+Lists all directories, sub-directorys and files to .txt.